yangrongxinuser/Personalized-decision-support-system-for-tailoring-IgA-nephropathy-treatment-strategies-/README.md

 # Autoencoder
-The autoencoder/ directory contains the script for building and running the autoencoder model used for dimensionality reduction and feature extraction. model.py: Defines and trains the autoencoder model.
+The autoencoder/ directory contains the script for building and running the autoencoder model used for dimensionality reduction and feature extraction.

+model.ipynb: Defines and trains the autoencoder model.

 # Traditional Graph Feature Engineering
-The graph_features/ directory contains the script for extracting traditional graph features from the data. feature_extraction.py: Extracts and analyzes graph-based features.
+The graph_features/ directory contains the script for extracting traditional graph features from the data.

+feature_extraction.ipynb: Extracts and analyzes graph-based features.

 # Network Biomarker Construction
-The network_biomarkers/ directory includes the script for constructing and analyzing network biomarkers. biomarker_construction.py: Constructs network biomarkers from the extracted features.
+The network_biomarkers/ directory includes the script for constructing and analyzing network biomarkers.

+biomarker_construction.ipynb: Constructs network biomarkers from the extracted features.

 ## Dependencies